 The Fund makes regular distributions to unitholders of record as of the last business day of each month.
 Distributions to unitholders and Exchangeable LP unitholders are calculated and recorded on an accrual basis.
-Distributions for the three month period ended December 31, 2005 were \$1,842,858 to unitholders and \$614,286 to Exchangeable LP unitholders (period from inception, April 25, 2005 to December 31, 2005 were \$4,135,880 to unitholders and \$1,378,626 to Exchangeable LP unitholders.
+Distributions for the three month period ended on March 31, 2006 were \$1,842,858 to unitholders and \$614,286 to Exchangeable LP unitholders.